potassco/clinguin/README.md

 ## Dependencies:

-All dependencies can be installed via `pip install XYZ`
+All dependencies can be installed via `python setup.py install`

-- Server:
-    - json
-    - pydantic
-    - typing
-    - clingo
-    - clorm
-    - networkx
-    - fastapi
-    - uvicorn
-- Client:
-    - time
-    - json
-    - tkinter
-    - httpx

 ## Implementation of own Solver